Welcome to the Fugue Tutorials!

 Fugue provides an easier interface to using distributed compute effectively and accelerates big data projects.
 It does this by minimizing the amount of code you need to write, in addition to taking care of tricks and optimizations that lead to more efficient execution on distrubted compute.
 Fugue ports Python, Pandas, and SQL code to Spark, Dask, and Ray.

 In order to setup your own environment, you can pip (or conda) install the package.
-This includes Fugue on native python, Spark and Dask, with Fugue SQL support.
+Fugue can then

 pip install fugue